mawaddahH/Web-Elements-Using-ID/README.md

 Give an example of a web element using ID (ID  method) (use the Coding Dojo websit)

 # Answer
-before running the code, there are some steps that need to take considered:
+Before running the code, there are some steps that need to take considered:

 First: